5top1t/health-o-matic/README.md

 # health-o-matic
 System to health facilitate health management.
 Inputs include: hours of sleep, distance walked, days in the week which results in specific health reccomendations. <br />
+Please read the pdf for further details. <br />

 Compile with:<br />
 g++  g++ health-o-matic.cpp<br />